gearglow/ReptiliaWithATwist/The List.md

-The rest of September was marked by two events in particular.
+The rest of September was marked by three events in particular.
 The first was that, a week after Professor Moody demonstrated all three Unforgivables, he informed them that Headmaster Dumbledore had granted permission for them all to be put under the Imperius curse, "so you can know what it feels like," Moody said.
 He'd then had them all line up, and, one by one, made them do absurd and impossible things.
 Neville, for instance, had performed a flawless double back-flip off of Moody's desk.

+Hermione, on the other hand, merely cocked an eyebrow, sat primly back in her seat, and smirked.

 When it was Elysia's turn, Moody waved his wand and a feeling like floating in the _best bubble bath ever_ drifted over her mind for a moment, before fading away like morning fog.